Landau levels in a time-dependent magnetic field: the Madelung fluid perspective: Conclusion and outlooks

 The Madelung representation of the Schrödinger equation \eqref{eq:Schrodinger} describes a perfect compressible fluid whose dynamics obeys specific mechanisms that characterise the quantum nature of the wave function.
 Under a magnetic field, the Madelung fluid is subjected to a Lorentz force but its absolute vorticity remains strictly zero.
 On the other hand, the fluid is subjected to its Bohm potential, which is a function of the density that reflects the non-local nature of this fluid.
 These peculiar properties result in exotic hydrodynamical behaviour of the Madelung fluid, which can still be related to that of classical fluids, as far as particular situations are concerned.
 For instance, if the magnetic field varies slowly, the quasi-adiabatic evolution of the wave function shares similarities with the quasi-geostrophic adjustment of shallow-water flows.

 The hydrodynamical perspective adopted in this paper allowed us to derive the exact solution to the initial quantum problem -- namely the sloshing mode -- without introducing quantum invariants as in \cite{lewis1969exact}, whereas the traditional perturbation theory presented in \ref{part:squeezing} only led to an approximate one that does not capture the self-similar nature of the wave function, nor the physical meaning of sloshing.
-Our derivation relied exclusively on the mechanistic interpretation of the Landau levels as stationary plane-Couette flows in geostrophic-like balance \cite{heifetz2021zero}, which allowed us to establish an analogy between quasi-geostrophic dynamics and quasi-adiabatic quantum evolution.
-We reported a natural connection between quantum non-adiabaticity and mechanical energy exchanges in the Madelung fluid, and successfully connected it to the pseudo-energy, which quantifies the irreversibility of the quantum system in terms of ageostrophic dynamics of the fluid.
-We expect that this analogy goes beyond the context of this paper and can be insightful in other situations.
-To name a few, possible follow-up studies could for instance i/ include mean-field quantum interactions (with the Gross-Pitaevskii equation\footnote{Interestingly, while the linear Schrödinger equation yields non-linear Madelung equations, adding the non-linear term of the Gross-Pitaevskii equations results in a barotropic enthalpy contribution that is simply proportional to the density $\rho$.}) and their competition with the Bohm potential (local interactions against non-local quantum effects, healing length, etc.); ii/ add boundaries in the meridional direction, which is expected to drastically modify the Landau level dynamics for Couette flows centred near those boundaries, and possibly shed light to the quantum Hall effect from the Madelung point of view; and iii/ include perturbations in the zonal direction (thus two-dimensional) in order to explore de Broglie wave dynamics (which would be in the continuation of \cite{heifetz2023broglie}) or Berry phase effects.
+Our derivation relied exclusively on the mechanistic interpretation of the Landau levels as stationary plane-Couette flows in geostrophic-like balance \cite{heifetz2021zero}, which allowed us to establish an analogy between ageostrophic dynamics and non-adiabatic quantum evolution.
+Beyond reproducing the known quantum dynamics, the Madelung representation revealed how departures from adiabaticity arise from the imbalance between magnetic confinement and quantum-pressure forces, leading to oscillatory energy exchange within the effective quantum fluid.
+We reported a natural connection between these mechanisms and the pseudo-energy, which quantifies the irreversibility of the quantum system in terms of ageostrophic dynamics of the fluid.
+We expect that this analogy goes beyond the context of this paper and can be insightful in other situations, especially since non-stationary quantum problems are ubiquitous in quantum physics and condensed matter literature.
+In this paper, we mainly focused on the evolution of a Landau level under a time-dependent magnetic field, however one can alternatively consider initially unbalanced states under a static magnetic field, for instance a wave packet on a lattice \cite{morais2024landau,razzoli2020continuous}, and develop the same Madelung framework for such cases.
+Other possible follow-up studies could address for instance i/ mean-field quantum interactions (with the Gross-Pitaevskii equation\footnote{Interestingly, while the linear Schrödinger equation yields non-linear Madelung equations, adding the non-linear term of the Gross-Pitaevskii equations results in a barotropic enthalpy contribution that is simply proportional to the density $\rho$.}) and their competition with the Bohm potential (local interactions against non-local quantum effects, healing length, etc.); ii/ boundaries in the meridional direction, which is expected to drastically modify the Landau level dynamics for Couette flows centred near those boundaries, and possibly shed light to the quantum Hall effect from the Madelung point of view; and iii/ perturbations in the zonal direction (thus two-dimensional) in order to explore de Broglie wave dynamics (which would be in the continuation of \cite{heifetz2023broglie}) or Berry phase effects \cite{berry1984quantal,xiao2010berry,sundaram1999wave}.